NanoComp/meep/doc/docs/FAQ.md

 ### Does Meep support a non-uniform grid?

 Meep does not support grids with spatially varying resolution.
 One possible approach, which does not require changes to the underlying code and is not yet implemented, is to use a coordinate transformation to selectively increase the resolution in a given region of the computational cell.
 This is possible using transformation optics which involves a change of materials.
 For more details, see the notes [Coordinate Transformation and Invariance in Electromagnetism](http://math.mit.edu/~stevenj/18.369/coordinate-transform.pdf) and the [notes by Felix Schwarz on variable resolution in Meep](https://github.com/fesc3555/meep_variable_resolution) using this technique.

+### How to visualize the structure and fields in 3d?

+You will need to use [Mayavi](http://docs.enthought.com/mayavi/mayavi/index.html).
+For an example, see [Tutorials/Basics](Python_Tutorials/Basics/#visualizing-3d-structures).